 Love 'em or hate 'em, there's no denying the popularity of selfies.
 If selfies are something you take seriously, the Motorola One Hyper was made for you.
 The Hyper features a 32MP front-facing camera, allowing for incredibly detailed selfies like never before.
 Even more impressive is that it retracts inside the phone when you aren't using it.
 Other highlights include a 64MP primary rear camera, 6.5-inch Full HD+ display, a Snapdragon 675 processor, and support for up to 45W wired charging.

 If we had to choose

-All of Motorola's phones these days are targeted at the low or mid-end markets, and of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G7.
-The G7 strikes a near-perfect balance of offering a modern design and great specs at an affordable price, and we especially love that it works on every carrier in the U.S.
+Almost all of Motorola's phones these days are targeted at the low or mid-end markets, and of all the devices currently in its portfolio, the one that stands out as the clear winner is the Moto G Power.
+The G Power offers a near-perfect balance of offering a modern design and great specs at an affordable price, and we especially love that it works on every carrier in the U.S.

-There's no denying that the G7 is an awesome value, but if you're someone that really needs to stretch their dollars, the Moto E6 or G7 Play are also worth considering.
+There's no denying that the G Power is an awesome value, but if you're someone that really needs to stretch their dollars, the Moto E (2020) or Moto G Fast are also worth considering.
 No, these aren't the most exciting Android handsets out there, but they deliver reliable day-to-day experiences while keeping costs to a minimum.

 We may earn a commission for purchases using our links.
 Learn more.